Timbaland: 2006–2011

-Timbaland spoke to MTV's Shaheem Reid back in July 2008 to confirm that he was working on the follow-up to his platinum selling Shock Value.
+Timbaland spoke to MTV's Shaheem Reid in July 2008 to confirm that he was working on the follow-up to his platinum selling Shock Value.
 At the time he confirmed that he had one track with Madonna which although recorded for her album Hard Candy it had not been used and could end up on this album instead.
 He was insistent that he would also collaborate with Jordin Sparks, Beyoncé, Rihanna, Jonas Brothers, Miley Cyrus and T.I.
 However, none of these collaborations (except Miley Cyrus) made it to the final track list.
 He also said that alongside T-Pain who would definitely appear, he hoped to get Jay-Z on board, although he ultimately failed to do so.
 Timbaland began working on the sequel to Shock Value in July 2008.
 In March 2009, he filed a lawsuit against his label, Blackground Records, alleging that they attempted to blackball him after he decided to move from music performance into production.

-In September 2009, Timbaland announced that Shock Value II will be released on November 23, in Europe and November 24, in North America.
-However, it was pushed back to December 8, preceded by the first single which features a new recording artist named SoShy entitled "Morning After Dark".
-New featured guest appearances on the album include DJ Felli Fel, Justin Timberlake, JoJo, Bran'Nu, Drake, Chad Kroeger, Sebastian, Miley Cyrus, Melody Thornton, Nelly Furtado, Katy Perry, Esthero, The Fray, Jet, Daughtry, OneRepublic, Keri Hilson, Attitude and D.O.E..
-Ultimately Madonna, Jonas Brothers, Rihanna, Usher, Jay-Z, Beyoncé, Kanye West, Linkin Park, The All-American Rejects, Paramore, Gucci Mane, T-Pain, T.I. and Akon never appeared on Shock Value II.
+In September 2009, Timbaland announced that Shock Value II would be released on November 23 in Europe and November 24 in North America.
+However, it was pushed back to December 8, preceded by the first single, which featured a new recording artist named SoShy entitled "Morning After Dark".
+New featured guest appearances on the album included DJ Felli Fel, Justin Timberlake, JoJo, Bran'Nu, Drake, Chad Kroeger, Sebastian, Miley Cyrus, Melody Thornton, Nelly Furtado, Katy Perry, Esthero, The Fray, Jet, Daughtry, OneRepublic, Keri Hilson, Attitude and D.O.E..
+Ultimately Madonna, the Jonas Brothers, Rihanna, Usher, Jay-Z, Beyoncé, Kanye West, Linkin Park, The All-American Rejects, Paramore, Gucci Mane, T-Pain, T.I. and Akon never appeared on Shock Value II.
 Shock Value II is infamous for its use of over-the-top vocal effects.